bitovi/academy/src/ngrx/4-create-actions/create-actions.md

 </details>

-> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/create-actions).You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/ngrx-init...create-actions) on GitHub.
+> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/create-actions).
+You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/ngrx-init...create-actions) on GitHub.